apache/apex-site/README.md

 1. Make your changes to `.md`, `.html`, and `.less` files
 2. Run `./node_modules/.bin/gulp`.
 This creates a `content` folder
 3. Serve this folder using something like Python's [Simple HTTP Server](http://www.linuxjournal.com/content/tech-tip-really-simple-http-server-python).
+If you have Ruby installed you can simply run: `ruby -run -e httpd . -p 9090` and view the documents in your browser at localhost:9090.
 4. View the changes on the server you started in the previous step